-Golder Associates Inc. (Golder) has prepared this annual inspection report for Tri-State Generation and Transmission Association, Inc. (Tri-State) to summarize our review of available information and visual observation of the active disposal facility for coal combustion residuals (CCRs) at Escalante Generating Station.
+Golder Associates USA Inc. (Golder), a member of WSP, has prepared this annual inspection report for Tri-State Generation and Transmission Association, Inc. (Tri-State) to summarize our review of available information and visual observation of the active disposal facility for coal combustion residuals (CCRs) at Escalante Generating Station.
 The facility classifies as an existing CCR landfill under 40 CFR 257.
-The purpose of Golder's review of available information and visual observation was to satisfy the requirements of 40 CFR 257.84(b)(1), which prescribes periodic completion of these activities by a qualified professional engineer to verify that the design, construction, operation, and maintenance of the facility are consistent with recognized and generally accepted good engineering practice.
+The purpose of Golder's review of available information and visual observation was to satisfy the requirements of 40 CFR 257.84(b)(1), which prescribes periodic completion of these activities by a qualified Professional Engineer (PE) to verify that the design, construction, operation, and maintenance of the facility are consistent with recognized and generally accepted good engineering practice.
 The discussion presented in this report is limited to the active CCR disposal facility at Escalante Generating Station and does not include consideration of the inactive CCR disposal facility at the site.
-Golder's visual observations took place on November 11, 2020.
+Golder's visual observation took place on October 20, 2021.